-The project wants to increase capacities of cities and networks in Greece, Croatia, and Portugal to engage citizens on energy and climate issues.
-By blocking streets for motorized traffic, Living Streets turns streets into social hubs and uses the space to bring citizens and local climate projects together.
-Thus, citizens can direct their feedback at the climate projects while experiencing the potential of a car-free city at the same time.
-In turn, policy makers experience the positive impact of citizen participation on policy implementation.
+The project is completed.
+It increased capacities of cities and networks in Greece, Croatia, and Portugal to engage citizens on energy and climate issues.
+By blocking streets for motorized traffic, Living Streets turned streets into social hubs and used the space to bring citizens and local climate projects together.

-“Living Streets” follows a twofold goal: first, to enable networks and cities on citizen engagement in climate and energy issues, connecting actors from Greece, Croatia, and Portugal.
+“Living Streets” followed a twofold goal: first, to enable networks and cities on citizen engagement in climate and energy issues, connecting actors from Greece, Croatia, and Portugal.
 Second, to impact local spatial planning and mobility policies through feedback gathered from citizens at “living streets” sites: selected streets that are closed to motorized traffic for certain time periods over 1-2 months, where citizens can try-out a car-free lifestyle and be in touch with local climate and energy projects.
-Over a two-year period, the project will implement several measures that support the achievement of the goals.

 In total, Living Streets were organized in 8 new cities in 3 countries: Corinth (Greece), Elliniko-Argyrou-poli (Greece), Faro (Portugal), Križevci (Croatia), Labin (Croatia); Óbidos (Portugal), Poreč (Croatia) and Torres Vedras (Portugal).
 The establishment of these Living Streets involved several municipal authorities as well as residents and local associations.
 The co-design aspect of Living Streets was new to several of these communities.